 With the aim of finding actions that had an impact in the story, the actions that did not cause any dramatic change are omitted using multi-step inference rules.
-As an example, the player is in combat with an enemy and only after a few rounds it falls under the player's attacks.
+As an example, we may have a player in combat with an enemy and only after a few rounds it falls under the player's attacks.
 With the proposed framework, every round creates a node to represent the action taken by the player, which is attacking the enemy.
 This causes replication of data that is unnecessary for analysis, so it is possible to reduce all these individual attack nodes to simply one node.

 However, that is not always true.
 The player could have made other actions against the enemy, which are also considered a form of attack, such as casting a spell, or a special attack maneuver, or even healing himself in order to survive.
-These actions are not duplicates, but can still be encapsulated for analysis.
+These actions are not duplicated, but can still be encapsulated for analysis.
 Since provenance is an analysis from the present to the past, the outcome of the battle is already known and can be used to decide which actions were relevant.
 If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified to just one node saying that the player attacked the enemy and was victorious.
 However, if the combat was challenging or the player lost, it is interesting to preserve the action nodes for analysis so the player can deeply understand the combat and decide what and when something went wrong.

 Evaluation

-The proposed framework was instantiated in a Software Engineering education game named Software Development Manager (SDM) [Kohwalter et al. 2011].
+The proposed framework was instantiated in a Software Engineering educational game named Software Development Manager (SDM) [Kohwalter et al. 2011].
 The goal of SDM is to allow undergraduate students to understand the existing cause-effect relationships in software development.
-As so, the adoption of provenance becomes an important instrument to better support knowledge acquisition
+As so, the adoption of provenance becomes an important instrument to better support knowledge acquisition, allowing the possibility of tracking mistakes made during a game session.

-In SDM[Higgins 2010], the player has a team of employees that are used to develop software according to contracts made with customers.
+In SDM, which was developed using the game engine Unity3D [Higgins 2010], the player has a team of employees that are used to develop software according to contracts made with customers.
 The gameplay and game mechanics are modeled presenting possibilities to the player to decide strategies for development and define the roles for each staff member.
-As in any contract, software have requirements that must be followed during development.
+As in any contract, the software have requirements that must be followed during development.
 From a gameplay point of view, these requirements help to balance the mechanics and rules.
 When the software is completed and delivered to the customer, there is a quality assessment of the software and a project completion payment accordingly to the product quality.

-Since SDM focuses in people management, the main element of the game are the employees, which represent the player’s labor force.
+Since SDM focuses in people management, the main elements of the game are the employees, which represent the player’s labor force.
 Employees can perform different roles (manager, analyst, designer, programmer, etc.), which valorizes attributes used to calculate the employee’s performance.
 Another element present in the game is specialization, used to define the employee working competence.
 With the specialization system, it is possible for employees to undergo training to learn new sets of skills.
 Also the concepts of working hours, morale, and stamina are used to modify the employee’s productivity.

 Figure 7 show a simplified version of SDM’s class diagram focusing on the employee, showing his human attributes, types of specializations, the possibility of training to acquire specializations, and that the employee is affect by other employees that belong to the staff team.
-It also illustrates the project and its characteristics and requirement.
+It also illustrates the project, its characteristics and requirement.